ebdrup/json-schema-benchmark/reports/json-gate.md

 `oneOf with missing optional property, both oneOf valid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `oneOf with missing optional property, neither oneOf valid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `nested oneOf, to check validation semantics, anything non-null is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`float comparison with high precision, comparison works for high numbers`|The schema failed to load(`Schema: 'exclusiveMaximum' attribute is an integer when it should be a boolean`)
+`float comparison with high precision on negative numbers, comparison works for very negative numbers`|The schema failed to load(`Schema: 'exclusiveMinimum' attribute is an integer when it should be a boolean`)
 `ECMA 262 regex non-compliance, ECMA 262 has no support for \Z anchor from .NET`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'regex' format`)
 `validation of date-time strings, a valid date-time string`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'date-time' format`)
 `validation of date-time strings, a valid date-time string without second fraction`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'date-time' format`)